 9th to the 18th December 2011

-New Year’s Eve dinner is also a great celebration: some families serving boiled pig’s head with grated horseradish and apple; some do dinner in arty-style with plates of snacks and bottles of sparkling wine.
+New Year’s Eve dinner is also a great celebration: some families serving boiled pig’s head with grated horseradish and apple; some make dinner in arty-style with plates of snacks and bottles of sparkling wine.
 But most young people head to the streets as on New Year’s Eve there are spectacular views of fireworks and a mellower pace at Prague Castle or Vyšehrad.

 Enjoy the festive atmosphere and share your kindness and love this time of the year!
 Christmas in Prague is just wonderful!